 RespDuringImmed Value Description

 00b Return Busy status. (default setting)

 01b Return Check Condition status.
 The sense key is set to 2h (Not Ready) with and ASC of 04h and an ASCQ of 01.

-10b Queue the command until the immediate command is complete.
-If a second command is received, return Busy status.

-11b Reserved

-Table 9-9 Valid values for RespDuringImmed in the MODE SENSE command
+Table 10-8 Valid values for RespDuringImmed in the MODE SENSE command